 We left the grocery store with a cart that was nearly empty, but it was on that day that I began learning how to cook and bake with whole food ingredients.
 Only “clean” short-cut foods like organic brown rice cereal were going to be allowed in my kitchen.

 This might sound daunting at first, but now whipping up my own convenience food recipes, like a big batch of granola bars, is actually fun, quick, and easy!
-Just 20 minutes, and we have snack bars for the week.
+Just 20 minutes, and we have enough of these Uncle Sam cereal bars for the week.

 Those vs These

 Plus, which would you rather feed yourself and your family?